Lemoncode/git-from-ui-to-terminal/README.md

 git mergetool
 ```

-Depending on your configuration a given tool will be launched (KDiff, VSCode, p4merge...), you have to go through the conflicts and choose (usually you have to decide this conflict by conflict):
+Depending on your configuration a given tool will be launched (KDiff, VSCode, p4merge...), you have to go through the conflicts and choose (usually you have to choose conflict by conflict):
     - Whether to preserve your local changes and discard the merging branch changes.
     - Whether to apply your merging branch changes to master.
     - Apply your own code update or manual merge.

 Depending on the tool it will try to auto-resolve some merge conflicts for you.

+> If you don't have a mergetool configured, or want to learn more about it, check the section _Misc/Setting up a merge tool_.

 Once you got all your conflicts solved is time to commit them:

 ```bash